rainforestapp/rainforest-cli/README.md

 ###Test-folder
 Use with rainforest [new, upload, export].
 If this option is not provided, rainforest-cli will, in the case of 'new' create a directory, or in the case of 'upload' and 'export' use the directory, at the default path ./spec/rainforest/.
 <pre>--test-folder /path/to/directory</pre>

-#### Specifying Test IDs
-Any integers input as arguments in the command line arguments are treated as test IDs taken from the Rainforest dashboard. ie:

-`rainforest run --token $TOKEN 1232 3212` - will export only tests 1232 and 3212.
-The `export` and `run` commands and are otherwise ignored.

-All other argument types should be specified as seen above.

-More detailed info on options can be [found here](https://github.com/rainforestapp/rainforest-cli/blob/master/lib/rainforest_cli/options.rb#L23-L74).

 ## Support